Mkoopajr/hapi-usergen-mongo/README.md

 npm install hapi-usergen-mongo

+## Changes from v1 to v2

+All user register function no longer take username and password arguments.
+Instead they take a object.
+The object requires name and pwd keys as follows `{'name': username, 'pwd': password}`, for registerCr those are the only fields that should be used.
+For registerLocal/Github you can add in any additional fields you would like.

+registerCr no longer requires a value to be passed for roles and customData.
+Roles must be an array and customData must be a object if passed.

+registerLocal/Github now have a data argument for any additional information you would like stored with the user.
+This field is a object.

 ## Usage

 A user generator plugin for hapi and MongoDB.
 Must have database already set up with one user that